mdrv/wbh/README.md

 ![Example screenshot (light mode, AVIF)](./res/example1-light.avif#gh-light-mode-only)

 >   [!NOTE]
->   If you can’t see the image, that means your browser does not support AVIF!
+>   If you can’t see the screenshot above, that means your browser does not support [AVIF image format](https://caniuse.com/avif)!

 ## 🧭 Examples